ckuelker/quick-guide-en-us/Dev/Web/Design/favicon.md

 -define icon:auto-resize -colors 256 favicon.ico
 ```

-If the density parameter is needed dependents on the `.svg` file.
+If the density parameter is needed, it depends on the `.svg` file.
+For

-This gives for example:
+example:

 ```bash
 identify favicon.ico